L-A-Sandhu/Efficient-Image-Classification/README.md

 ```
 ## Pretrained Model
-we have trained the model on cifar10 dataset with batch size 128 and 50 epochs.
-You can download the pretrained weights and place them at **./Inception_NET/checkpoint/**  or **./M0bile_Net/checkpoint/**/older for inferene.
+ In this work the models are trained on cifar10 dataset with batch size 128 and 50 epochs.
+You can download the pretrained weights and place them at **./Inception_NET/checkpoint/**  or **./M0bile_Net/checkpoint/**/  for inferene.
 The pretrained weights for Mobile net and Inception Net can be be downloaded from the folllowing links respectively.
 ```
 https://drive.google.com/file/d/1OCxDNDUbMJcoo8QbzB6hM4r4yqXOXpZU/view?usp=sharing
 https://drive.google.com/file/d/144j9-G-v2x6YCTZ4u9_NDzXpVnVwT_kC/view?usp=sharing